gobells23/introToProgrammingFinalProject/README.md

 made by Gary

 ## Version History
+* Currently working on GUI and format checker
 * 0.3
     * Various bug fixes and optimizations
     * See [commit change]() or See [release history]()